ceph/ceph/doc/dev/osd_internals/erasure_coding/pgbackend.rst

 ------------

-Reads with the replicated strategy can always be satisfied syncronously out of the primary osd.
+Reads with the replicated strategy can always be satisfied synchronously out of the primary osd.
 With an erasure coded strategy, the primary will need to request data from some number of replicas in order to satisfy a read.
 The perform_read() interface for PGBackend therefore will be async.